Alternate Loss Functions for Classification and Robust Regression Can Improve the Accuracy of Artificial Neural Networks: Comparison on text datasets

-We tested the five losses on text datasets and gauged the performance of the models.
-We used an LSTM-based model to classify text from the Consumer Financial Protection Bureau (CFPB) dataset.
-The target variable has 10 possible classes.
-The model contains an embedding layer followed by a spatial dropout, an LSTM layer of 100 units, and a dense layer to output 10 possible classes.
-We also developed a sentiment analysis model using BERT to classify movie reviews as positive or negative, based on the text of the review.
-We used the Large Movie Review Dataset \cite{maas-EtAl:2011:ACL-HLT2011} that contains the text of 50,000 movie reviews from the Internet Movie Database (IMDB).
-We used the Smaller BERT model from TensorFlow Hub having 4 hidden layers (Transformer blocks), a hidden size of 512, and 8 attention heads.
-Adam optimizer was used with this BERT model.
-The test accuracy values for these five loss functions are shown in Table \ref{table2}.
+All 5 loss functions were used to train a BERT sentiment analysis model to classify movie reviews as positive or negative, based on the text of the review.
+The Large Movie Review Dataset \cite{maas-EtAl:2011:ACL-HLT2011} that contains the text of 50,000 movie reviews from the Internet Movie Database (IMDB) was used to train the BERT model.
+The Smaller BERT model from TensorFlow Hub having 4 hidden layers (Transformer blocks), a hidden size of 512, and 8 attention heads.
+Adam optimizer was used with this BERT model was considered.
+The test accuracy values for these five loss functions are shown in Table \ref{BERT}.
+Table \ref{BERT} indicates that the L loss and full L loss outperform all other losses by a small margin.

-The experimental results show that both the variants of the proposed L-loss and M-loss can outperform the cross-entropy loss in most of the cases.